arkq/bluez-alsa/doc/bluealsa-plugins.7.rst

 The Predefined **bluealsa** CTL
 -------------------------------

-The **bluealsa** CTL has parameters DEV, EXT, BAT, BTT, DYN, and SRV.
+The **bluealsa** CTL has parameters DEV, EXT, BTT, DYN, and SRV.
 All the parameters have defaults.

 CTL Parameters